-Further your knowledge and understanding of horse behaviour and welfare management with our practical, hands-on degree.
+Further your knowledge and understanding of equine behaviour and welfare management with our practical, hands-on degree in Writtle.

-As a student here you’ll study specialist behaviour modules and use your knowledge to analyse and evaluate all areas of horsemanship, such as training, nutrition and welfare management.
+You’ll study specialist behaviour modules and use your knowledge to analyse and evaluate all areas of the equine industry, including training, husbandry and welfare management.

-You’ll be based in the Equine Training and Development Centre, which offers extensive facilities including a working stable yard, riding arenas and an equine therapy barn.
-There are around 70 horses on campus, and you’re able to bring your own horse to university too: find out more about our DIY Livery Yard.
+You’ll be based at the Equine Training and Development Centre.
+There are around 70 horses on campus, and you’re able to bring your own horse to university too.

 Study at an award-winning university